rclone/rclone/docs/content/rc.md

 400) and the body of the response will contain a JSON encoded error object.

+The sever implements basic CORS support and allows all origins for that.
+The response to a preflight OPTIONS request will echo the requested "Access-Control-Request-Headers" back.

 ### Using POST with URL parameters only

 ```